weaveworks/weave/site/troubleshooting.md

 [how it works](how-it-works.html).

-The 'Our name' line identifies the local weave router as a peer in the weave network.
-It displays both the peer name and the peer's nickname in parenthesis; the peer name defaults to a MAC address, whilst the nickname defaults to the name of the host on which the weave container was launched.
-If desired the nickname can be overriden by supplying the `-nickname` argument to `weave launch`.
+The 'Our name' line identifies the local weave router as a peer in the weave network, displaying the peer name followed by the peer's nickname in parenthesis.
+The nickname defaults to the name of the host on which the weave container was launched; if desired it can be overriden by supplying the `-nickname` argument to `weave launch`.

 The 'Sniffing traffic' line shows details of the virtual ethernet interface that weave is using to receive packets on the local